TomH131/higher-or-lower/README.md

 ### Manual testing
 Where the user needs to input data I have tested the input in the following ways:
- - response all in capitals
+ - Response all in capitals.
- - all in lowercase
+ - All in lowercase.
- - numbers where letters were required and letters where numbers were required
+ - Numbers where letters were required and letters where numbers were required.
- - a combination of numbers and letters
+ - A combination of numbers and letters.
- - a space before and after the input
+ - A space before and after the input.

  All possible responses are handled by the code and where necessary they ask the user to input their response in the correct format.
 The user receives a message if their guess is outside the range.
 For example if they choose "easy" and then guess a number higher than 25 they receive some feedback asking for another guess.